dymczykm/sony_kss_laser_driver/README.md

 The `LD_SHORT` jumper shorts out the laser diode.
 Remove the jumper once your pickup is fully connected.

+### Switching on the laser diode

+Use the `SW1` switch to turn on the diode.
+After turning it on, do not look directly into it lens.

 ### Measuring laser diode current

 You can measure the laser current on the `J2`/`J3` banana jacks as a voltage across a 10-ohm resistor.